-Multiple Criminal More than one criminal transaction committed over a period of time.
+Multiple Criminal More than one criminal transaction committed over a period of events.

+Events time.
 Multiple criminal events being sentenced together may have occurred on the same or different dates.
-Offenses that occur on different dates are almost always separate criminal events.
+Offenses that occur on different dates are almost always separate criminal prior criminal history and calculated for use in the person, drug, and property offense sentencing matrices.